cwbicknese/COP3003-Game-Project/README.md

   1. The player doesn't always bounce off enemies like they are supposed to.
 Sometimes it results in a more jagged collision.
   2. Sometimes enemies drop more stat boosters than they are supposed to.
   3. Sometimes the player will clip through the walls/ground.
 This seems to happen more at high speeds.

+The visuals can be improved by downloading assets from the asset store.
+I wanted to focus mostly on simply getting the code to work since I am new to C#, so the different objects in the scene are just cubes and capsules for now.

 Currently the game feels more like a tech demo than an actual game with an objective.
 It was helpful to gain a feel for using C# and Unity, but now that I am feeling a little more comfortable I am thinking about starting from scratch and doing a different game project instead.